Understanding the Stages of Laryngeal Cancer

-After your diagnosis, your doctor will want to find out the stage of the cancer.
-The stage is based on these facts about the cancer:
+After your diagnosis, your doctor will want to find out the stage of the cancer, which is a description of how far the cancer has spread.

 A standard system to describe the extent of a cancer's growth has been developed by both the International Union Against Cancer and the American Joint Committee on Cancer.
 This system is known as the TNM system.

 Here is what each letter means in the TNM system: